SteloxOS/Pake/README.md

     ```

 To execute the `build` target, assuming that code is put into a file called `Pakefile.py`, run `./pake.py Pakefile.py build`

+## Performance
+Performance data for the sample script (`Pakefile.py`) can be seen visualized in `pycallgraph.png`.

+This was gathered using [pycallgraph](https://pycallgraph.readthedocs.io/en/master/), using the command `pycallgraph graphviz -- ./pake.py Pakefile.py run`